How To's

 A study published in the journal, Materials, gave insight into the different materials that repel or attract bacteria.
 Rough, irregular surfaces promote bacterial adhesion or ‘stickiness’, whereas smooth surfaces do not.
 Porous surfaces allow bugs to accumulate and thrive, dense materials don’t.
 Scratches or grooves allow bugs to cling and prosper.

 Compared to metals, plastic is more easily damaged, more porous, and prone to scratching.
 This can make plastic tongue scrapers harder to keep clean and leave them harboring harmful bacteria.
-Not exactly something you want to put in your mouth two times a day.
+Not exactly something you want to put in your mouth every day.
 And it’s also why most people would rather eat with silverware rather than plasticware!

-If you’d like to know more, we discuss why tongue scraping forms an important part of your dental hygiene routine in part one of this article .
-We also share exactly how to scrape your tongue correctly.
+If you’d like to know more, we discuss why tongue scraping forms an important part of your dental hygiene routine in part one of this article.
+We also share exactly how to scrape your tongue correctly and the best routine order for optimal oral hygiene.

 LEAVE A REPLY